GoogleCloudPlatform/gcp-service-broker/README.md

 see https://github.com/GoogleCloudPlatform/gcp-service-broker/blob/master/CONTRIBUTING

-# This is not an official Google product.
+This is not an officially supported Google product.